googleinterns/typescript-flag-upgrade/README.md

 npm run dev -- --help
 ```

+### Prerequisite

+Before running this tool, ensure that your TypeScript project is already compiling with no errors.
+This means that you should set any compiler flags that are causing errors to `false`.
+If the input TypeScript project has compiler errors, then this tool will error out and stop execution.
+After running the tool, reactivate the compiler flags that were originally causing the errors, and the number of errors should have decreased.

 ### User Flow

 This tool was designed to be used iteratively as a way to semi-automatically fix and speed up the upgrading process for engineers:

 1. The engineer ensures that the TypeScript project is fully compiling with the flags set to false.
 2. The engineer runs the tool on the TypeScript project.
 During the run, the tool fixes as many errors as possible automatically.
 For errors that the tool is unable to fix automatically (see Supported Flags and Fixes), the tool logs a message to the engineer detailing the location of the error, as well as the relative priority of the error (based on how many other errors are associated with this location).
 3. The engineer reads through the log to determine the highest priority errors and fixes to make.
 4. After fixing the highest priority errors, the engineer can re-run this tool, which will then propogate this fix other errors associated with the high-priority fixes that the engineer just made.
 5. This process can be repeated as a way to iteratively upgrade larger TypeScript codebases.

 ## Developer and Maintenance Guide

 This tool was designed, implemented, and tested within a period of 3 months, and there are many areas in which it can be improved.
+Here are the current supported features of this tool, as well as unsupported cases.

 ### Supported Flags and Fixes